gocd/gocd-trial/README.md

 git commit -m "updated configuration"

 ```
-If you return to  http://localhost:8153 you will see that name of the pipeline "build_test" has changed to "build_test1".
+If you return to  http://localhost:8153 you will see that name of the pipeline "deploy" has changed to "deployment".
 As the build_test pipeline has been configured to use this repository as the [material](https://docs.gocd.org/current/configuration/quick_pipeline_setup.html) you will also that the pipelines are now running.

 ## Run builds

-You can also kick off the build pipelines, by typing:
+You can also kick off the pipelines, by typing:

 ```
 cd gocd-trial